 Services are provided both publicly and privately.
 In this case, sharing your concern with the family physician is the first step in getting an assessment for memory loss.
 A family physician can make a referral to a specialty team within the local health authority.
 The person you are caring for would be visited by a team that would provide an assessment and recommend treatment and care plans.

-Caregiver support is also available through respite options, Adult Day programs and caregiver support groups.
+Caregiver support is also available through respite options, Adult Day programs, Community Living programs and caregiver support groups.
 Services provided through the public stream may be subsidized depending on income.
 Other services are available privately or through non-profit organizations.

 For additional resources, click on the articles, webinars and blogs below:

 Articles & Other Helpful Links

 - Multicultural/Multilingual Resources for Indigenous People (Metis, First Nations, Inuit) – how to accessing community resources for multicultural and multilingual populations.